DorsaRoh/Atmo-DNN/README.md

-The following are the general encompassing criteria for a planet to sustain life, thus they are the main objectives to determine.
+The following are the general encompassing criteria for a planet to sustain life, thus they are the main objectives to determine:

 1. Predicting atmospheric conditions of planet
 2. Predicting presence of liquid water